AxtMueller/Windows-Kernel-Explorer/README.md

 ##### Solutions:
 1. Disable secure boot.
 2. Run WKE as administrator.
-3. Add WKE to the whitelist of Anti-Virus software.
+3. Add the files of WKE to the white list of Anti-Virus software.

 ### About open source
 It is a bit awkward, so I say straightforwardly: I don't plan to share the source code of this tool, but I might share some source code of test programs that related to this tool.